tomquirk/linkedin-api/README.md

 ```

 It could be possible to document (and implement a nice interface for) this query language - as we add more endpoints to this project, I'm sure it will become more clear if such a thing would be possible (and if it's worth it).

+<a name="t-c"></a>

+## Terms and Conditions

+By using this project, you agree to the following Terms and Conditions.
+We reserve the right to block any user of this repository that does not meet these conditions.

+### Usage

+This project may not be used for any of the following:

+* Commercial use
+* Spam
+* Storage of any Personally Identifiable Information
+* Personal abuse (i.e. verbal abuse)

+<a name="legal"></a>

+## Legal

+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Linkedin or any of its affiliates or subsidiaries.
+This is an independent and unofficial API.
+Use at your own risk.

+This project violates Linkedin's User Agreement Section 8.2, and because of this, Linkedin may (and will) temporarily or permantly ban your account.
+We are not responsible for your account being banned.